bloominstituteoftechnology/Sprint-Challenge--Graphs/graph_social_network/README.md

 ## 3. Questions

 1. To create 100 users with an average of 10 friends each, how many times would you need to call `addFriendship()`?
 Why?
 (1pt)
+	*	`500` times.
+In general, it would be `(numUsers * avgFriendships) / 2` times.
+This is because a friendship is defined as existing between 2 users.
+So if you have 100 users with 10 friends each, you would have `1,000` friendships.
+Because `addFriendship()` creates 2 friends every time it is called, it needs to be called `1,000 / 2 = 500` times.

 2. If you create 1000 users with an average of 5 random friends each, what percentage of other users will be in a particular user's extended social network?
 What is the average degree of separation between a user and those in his/her extended network?
 (2pts)

 ## 4. Stretch Goal